vladomihov/med-el/README.md

 1. run the following command to spin up the required services
     ```
     docker compose up -d
     ```
+1. if you plan to use HTTPS, you need to make sure the cert is trusted
+    ```
+    dotnet dev-certs https --trust
+    ```
 1. run the following command to build and run the app (or use VSCode to open the 'src' folder and run from there)
     ```